 - A preliminary TRR agenda, success criteria, and instructions to the review team have been agreed to by the technical team, project manager, and review chair prior to the TRR. - 2.
 The objectives of the testing have been clearly defined and documented. - Approved test plans, test procedures, test environment, and configuration of the test item(s) that support test objectives are available. - 4.
-All test interfaces have been placed under configuration control or have been defined in accordance with an agreed to plan, and version description document(s) for both test and support systems have been made available to TRR participants prior to the review. - 5.
-All known system discrepancies have been identified and dispositioned in accordance with an agreed-upon plan. - 6.
-All required test resourcesâ?"people (including a designated test director), facilities, test articles, test instrumentation, and other test-enabling productsâ?"have been identified and are available to support required tests. - 7.
+All test interfaces have been placed under configuration control or have been defined in accordance with an agreed to plan, and version description document(s) for both test and support systems have been made available to TRR participants prior to the review. - All known system discrepancies have been identified and dispositioned in accordance with an agreed-upon plan. - 6.
+All required test resources�?�¢?"people (including a designated test director), facilities, test articles, test instrumentation, and other test-enabling products�?�¢?"have been identified and are available to support required tests. - 7.
 Roles and responsibilities of all test participants are defined and agreed to. - 8.
-Test safety planning has been accomplished, and all personnel have been trained.
+Test safety planning has been accomplished, and all personnel have been trained. - 9.
+Spectrum (radio frequency) considerations addressed.

 - 1. Adequate test plans are completed and approved for the system under test. - 2.
 Adequate identification and coordination of required test resources are completed. - The program/project has demonstrated compliance with applicable NASA and implementing Center requirements, standards, processes, and procedures. - TBD and TBR items are clearly identified with acceptable plans and schedule for their disposition. - 5.
 Risks have been identified, credibly assessed, and appropriately mitigated. - Residual risk is accepted by program/project leadership as required. - 7.
 Plans to capture any lessons learned from the test program are documented. - 8.
 The objectives of the testing have been clearly defined and documented, and the review of all the test plans, as well as the procedures, environment, and configuration of the test item, provides a reasonable expectation that the objectives will be met. - 9.
-9. The test cases have been analyzed and are consistent with the test plans and objectives. - 10.
-10. Test personnel have received appropriate training in test operation and health and safety procedures.
+The test cases have been analyzed and are consistent with the test plans and objectives. - 10.
+10. Test personnel have received appropriate training in test operation and health and safety procedures. - 11. \Concurrence by the responsible Center spectrum manager that all tests are performed in accordance with spectrum policy and regulation.